timocramer/binaeruhr/construction-manual.md

 ![](readme-images/bend-wire.jpg)

 7. Solder the pogo pins to bigger pads on the back of the PCB.
-Make sure the upper makes contact when the button is pressed and the upper makes contact when the lid is closed.
+Make sure the upper makes contact when the button is pressed and the lower makes contact when the lid is closed.

 ![](readme-images/pogo-pins.jpg)